 STEP 5: WOOD FILL & SAND

-After everything is sanded, there will be lots of sawdust so I took an old vacuum I have (but you should use a shop vac and vacuum between and around the slats to clean up all the mess easily and quickly.
+After everything is sanded, there will be lots of sawdust.
+So, I took an old vacuum I have to clean it up.
+A tip though…you should use a shop vac and vacuum in-between and around the slats to clean up all the mess easily and quickly.

-I had originally considered staining the slats (which would have needed to be done before attaching them to the wall) but decided not to and leave it as raw wood.
-I might eventually put a wood conditioner or wax on it but I didn't find it to be essential to do in this space because even though it's a bathroom, it's only a half bath and water shouldn't come near this wall.
+Originally I had considered staining the slats (which would have needed to be done before attaching them to the wall).
+I decided not to and leave it as raw wood.
+Eventually I may put a wood conditioner or wax on it.
+I didn’t find it to be essential to do in this space.
+Even though it’s a bathroom, it’s only a half bath and water shouldn’t come near this wall.

 TIPS FOR SUCCESS:

-See, didn't I tell you how easy it was?
-It gets more tedious the larger the wall so this size of wall was absolutely perfect to create this type of feature wall.
+See, didn’t I tell you how easy it was?
+It gets more tedious the larger the wall.
+Thankfully this size of wall was absolutely perfect to create this type of feature wall.

 I feel the need to mention that when I point out mistakes I’ve made, it’s not to call attention to it for attentions sake or to put myself down.
 I point it out so that you don’t make the same mistakes and if you do, I can explain how to fix it.
 Sometimes you best learn how to do something by learning how NOT to do it.